Analysis of Noisy Evolutionary Optimization When Sampling Fails: Abstract

 \section{Abstract}

 In noisy evolutionary optimization, sampling is a common strategy to deal with noise.
 By the sampling strategy, the fitness of a solution is evaluated multiple times (called \emph{sample size}) independently, and its true fitness is then approximated by the average of these evaluations.
-Previous studies on sampling are mainly empirical.
-In this paper, we first investigate the effect of sample size from a theoretical perspective.
-By analyzing the (1+1)-EA on the noisy LeadingOnes problem, we show that as the sample size increases, the running time can reduce from exponential to polynomial, but then return to exponential.
-This suggests that a proper sample size is crucial in practice.
-Then, we investigate what strategies can work when sampling with any fixed sample size fails.
-By two illustrative examples, we prove that using parent or offspring populations can be better.
-Finally, we construct an artificial noisy example to show that when using neither sampling nor populations is effective, adaptive sampling (i.e., sampling with an adaptive sample size) can work.
-This, for the first time, provides a theoretical support for the use of adaptive sampling.
+Most previous studies on sampling are empirical, and the few theoretical studies mainly showed the effectiveness of sampling with a sufficiently large sample size.
+In this paper, we theoretically examine what strategies can work when sampling with any fixed sample size fails.
+By constructing a family of artificial noisy examples, we prove that sampling is always ineffective, while using parent or offspring populations can be helpful on some examples.
+We also construct an artificial noisy example to show that when using neither sampling nor populations is effective, a tailored adaptive sampling (i.e., sampling with an adaptive sample size) strategy can work.
+These findings may enhance our understanding of sampling to some extent, but future work is required to validate them in natural situations. \keywords{Noisy optimization \and evolutionary algorithms \and sampling \and population \and adaptive sampling \and running time analysis}